industrial-data-space/trusted-connector-documentation/docs/_docs/rest.md

 ##### Hosting Apps

 The scenario includes two data apps: a __Provider App__ which retrieves sensor data from outside of the IDS and provides it as a REST service and a __Consumer App__ which retrieves data via REST and displays it in a webpage.
-The scenario shows how any application can be hosted by the Trusted Connector, as long as it is wrapped in a Docker or trustX container
+The scenario shows how any application can be hosted by the Trusted Connector, as long as it is wrapped in a Docker or trustme container

 * no matter which language it is programmed in
 * no matter whether it has been written to run in an IDS connector or on any other platform.
 Apps do not have to be IDS-aware - in this scenario they use simple REST interfaces.